boriskaus/MagmaThermoKinematics.jl/docs/src/index.md

   - icon: "⚙️"
     title: CPU and GPU Backends
-    details: Built on ParallelStencil with a backend selection workflow for threaded CPU and CUDA GPU runs.
+    details: Built on ParallelStencil with a backend selection workflow for threaded CPU and CUDA/Metal GPU runs.
     link: /man/quickstart

   - icon: "📚"